Jerrylum/CryptoExpress-Portal/README.md

 ## Glossary

+A route consists of a series of Stops and Transports,

+### Route

+A route represents a delivering route from one location to multiple destinations, delivering one or many goods from multiple sources to multiple destinations.

+Locations with import and export operations are called Stops.
+A stop may receive goods from a courier, deliver goods to a courier, or both at the same location.
+The following information is included in a route for each stop: When should the courier arrive?
+Where should the stop be?
+And what should be received and sent out?

+Transportation is needed for goods to be delivered from one stop to another stop.
+And someone should be responsible for the delivering duty.
+Couriers are responsible for transporting goods between stops.
+A route may involve multiple couriers since each pair of stops may have different couriers.
+For each pair of stops, questions like how the goods should be delivered and who the courier is should be answered.

+### Route Segment

+A Route Segment is a Transport with a pair of Stops.

 ### Route Proposal

 A proposal for a route, including the route itself and signatures from the involved addresses/couriers as a map of hash IDs to signatures.
 This signature will be the route signed by the private key of the corresponding party and the proposal can only be submit once collected all involved party's signature.